Anna Munk

 Anna Munk (b.
 1994, Copenhagen)

-Munk lives and works in Copenhagen.
+Anna Munk lives and works in Copenhagen.
 She graduated from Royal Danish Academy of Fine Arts in 2022.
-Her solo exhibition at O—Overgaden Institute of Contemporary Art, Copenhagen (2025) marked the culmination of her participation in INTRO 2025, a one-year collaborative programme supported by Louis-Hansen Foundation.
-Recent exhibitions include P21, Seoul (2025); Atelier W Pantin, Paris (2024); Den Frie Centre of Contemporary Art, Copenhagen (2023); Tørreloft AGA Works, Copenhagen (2022); Møstings, Frederiksberg (2022); and Kunsthal Charlottenborg, Copenhagen (2022).
+Her 2025 solo exhibition at O-Overgaden Institute of Contemporary Art, Copenhagen, concluded her participation in INTRO 2025, a one-year collaborative programme supported by the Louis-Hansen Foundation.
+Recent exhibitions include P21, Seoul (2025); Atelier W Pantin, Paris (2024) and Den Frie Centre of Contemporary Art, Copenhagen (2023).